kaifkhan8/fish-order/README.md

 - `GET /api/barcode` - Get all barcodes
 - `POST /api/barcode/generate-qrcode` - Generate a new QR code
 - `POST /api/barcode/scan` - Scan a QR code

+## Vercel Deployment

+This application is configured for deployment on Vercel with serverless functions for API endpoints and static file serving for the frontend.

 ## Author